 From the comfort of their own homes, they need to set up their own ramp, use a timer, and prove that the ball gets faster. (you can invite them to pick up a wedge, stopwatch and marble from you, or just use a cell phone and any materials they find around their house) Tomorrow you’ll meet back and share your strategies.

-Day 3: Tomorrow comes, and they share out.
-Some students are crushing, some have struggled, but just about everyone has an opinion.
+Day 2: Tomorrow comes, and they share out.
+Some students are crushing it, some have struggled, but just about everyone has an opinion.
 After discussion, you invite them to try again.
 Put a piece of tape at the half way point of the ramp, and time how long it takes the ball to roll the first half vs the second half.
 Come back tomorrow with answers, and an explanation of why that means it has gotten faster.
 Maybe add in rulers to get feet or centimeters.

 If you’re not sure about virtual demos, see this video tutorial on leading asynchronous virtual inquiry demonstrations.